 - Do note that even for personal CI plan, premiums can be level but non-guaranteed.

-Critical illness (CI) wordings for “exclusion” seem to be different from a personal plan CI
+Critical illness (CI) wordings for "exclusion" are different from a personal plan CI

 I have some further concerns.
-In the “Living Care rider” policy wordings for exclusions:
+Personally, the "Living Care rider" policy wordings for exclusions seem broader:

 "No benefit shall be payable under this policy in respect of any CI DIRECTLY OR INDIRECTLY, WHOLLY OR PARTLY CASUED by or arising from or contributed to by ANY of the following:-ANY condition or illness which is existing (whether or not the insured person is aware of the same) or the cause or the symptoms of which are existing or are evident or ANY condition or illness which the insured person is suffering...."

 I've checked against those from my personal term plans which have more stringent underwriting.

 The policy wordings for exclusions only state"pre-existing conditions that is not communicated to us (unless the condition has been declared and accepted by us)"

 Early Critical illness (CI) coverage (LIVING CARE RIDER PLUS) is limited in scope!

 The living care rider plus only covers 10 early CI conditions.
 A personal early CI plan with any insurer has around 70 early and intermediate conditions these days.

 There is also a cap for the Living Care Plus Rider at $300,000.